 Even for people who don’t have an affinity for numbers and statistics, these various simulators and games offer an accessible way for you to learn about the stock market.
 This can give you the confidence to begin some hands-on trading.
 You might even have some fun along the way, thanks to friendly competition without risking real cash.

 On the other hand, it can also settle whether you should personally trade at all.
 Maybe you should rather use a financial advisor, pre-planned investment schemes, or even a robot investment tool.
+It’s also worth keeping in mind that while some apps are popular among beginners, they may not be best for you.
+Take a look at these reasons you shouldn’t invest with the Robinhood app.

 Do you think simulators and games can teach you the right skills for investing in stocks?
 Or would you rather choose to learn from approved courses?
 Let us know in the comments below!